Varun-1219/Employees-Management-System/README.md

 ## System Architecture
 The system architecture is centered around a SQL database that stores all employee-related data.
 The application interacts with this database to perform CRUD (Create, Read, Update, Delete) operations and execute complex queries for data analysis.

+Maintenance and Troubleshooting
+Regular Maintenance: Regularly back up the database and monitor performance.
+Common Issues: Ensure the database server is running and queries are correctly structured.

 ## Table Descriptions
 ### EmployeeDetails Table
 - **EmployeeID:** INT Primary Key